brainhack-school2020/BHS_Project_dMRI/README.md

 Hypoglycemia is a common problem in newborns.
 Existing research showed that hypoglycemia can lead to serious encephalopathy and brain functional damage, such as visual impairment, epilepsy and cognitive deficits.
 Additionally, hypoglycemia can cause both transient and permanent structural abnormalities on infant brains.
 MRI, especially diffusion MRI has a higher in vivo sensitivity to lesions in soft tissues compared to other imaging modalities, and has potential to identify and quantify brain changes.

 There are some open-source projects to reconstruct existing diffusion MRI.
-However, just to use these tools, one may get confused about operations and principle behind them.
+However, only use these tools, one may get confused about operations and principle behind them.
 In addition, this is greatly stop people to finish their long-term goals of diffusion MRI project.
-Completing the whole process of dMRI is definitely good to new student in this area.
+Completing the whole process of dMRI reconstruction is definitely good to new student in this area.

 ### Tools